umbraco/UmbracoDocs/Reference/Searching/Examine/Quick-Start/index.md

 # Quick start

 _This guide will help you get setup quickly using Examine with minimal configuration options.
-Umbraco ships Examine with 3 internal indexes which should not be used for searching when returning results on a public website because it indexes content that has not been published yet.
-It also ships with an external index that you can use to get up and running._
+Umbraco ships Examine with 3 indexes: internal, external, and members.
+The internal index should not be used for searching when returning results on a public website because it includes content that has not been published yet.
+Instead you can use the external index to get up and running._

 ## Performing a search